 - Familial medullary thyroid carcinoma (FMTC), which is diagnosed in families with multiple cases of medullary thyroid cancer when there are no cases of pheochromocytoma, parathyroid adenoma, or hyperplasia.

 Neurofibromatosis type 1 (NF1) is caused by mutations in the NF1 gene.
 People with a first-degree relative (a parent, sibling, or child) with NF1 have a 50% chance of having inherited the same mutation.
 NF1 is typically characterized by multiple café au lait spots on the skin, freckles in the armpits and groin area, multiple skin neurofibromas, and Lisch nodules in the eyes.
 The lifetime risk of cancer (brain tumors, pheochromocytomas, sarcomas, leukemias, and carcinoid tumors) in people with NF1 is approximately 5%.
 There is also evidence to suggest an increased risk of breast cancer in people with NF1, but the exact level of risk is not clear.

-Neurofibromatosis type 2 (NF2) is caused by mutations in the NF2 gene.
-People with a first-degree relative (a parent, sibling, or child) with NF2 have a 50% chance of having inherited the same mutation.
-NF2 is typically characterized by tumors called acoustic neuromas, also known as vestibular schwannomas, in both ears.
-People with NF2 can also develop tumors affecting the nervous system, such as schwannomas, meningiomas, ependymomas, or astrocytomas.
+Given clinical similarity between patients with NF2 gene mutations and mutations in the LZTR1 and SMARCB1 genes, neurofibromatosis type 2 (NF2) has been renamed NF2-related schwannomatosis.
+NF2-related schwannomatosis is typically characterized by tumors called acoustic neuromas, also known as vestibular schwannomas, in both ears.
+People with NF2 can also develop tumors affecting the nervous system, such as schwannomas, meningiomas, ependymomas, and astrocytomas.
 Rarely, adrenal gland tumors or carcinoid tumors can occur.

 Gorlin Syndrome (Nevoid Basal Cell Carcinoma Syndrome)